-The TSP does not contribute to risk in an overall sense, as it does not encourage development in the floodplain.
+Floodplain Management: The recommended plan does not contribute to risk in an overall sense, as it does not encourage development in the floodplain.
 In this sense, the plan is compliant with Executive Order (EO) 11988 "Floodplain Management," which requires Federal agencies to minimize and prevent encouragement of development in the floodplain in their planning and project implementation.
 It should be noted, however, that Sea Bright is mostly developed and there is generally little room for additional development within the community, regardless of which alternative is under consideration.
+The residual risk to people and property are discussed in Sections 4.5.1 and 4.5.2.